vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Editor Issues/Property Drawers/UIToolkit Editors.md

-## Property Drawers - UIToolkit Requirements
+## Property drawers - UIToolkit requirements
 ### Description
 By default the Editor that draws fields is an IMGUI inspector.
 UIToolkit property drawers cannot be drawn inside of an IMGUI context.